 - If a ticket request remains unassigned in the queue for more than 10 minutes, it is moved to the Unassigned tickets view.

-Using Support triggers to route messaging tickets
+Using ticket triggers to route messaging tickets

-Support triggers allow you to automatically route tickets to specific agents or groups.
+Ticket triggers allow you to automatically route tickets to specific agents or groups.
 In messaging, you can use the following data as trigger conditions to automatically route messaging tickets to specific agents or groups:

 - Channel | is | Messaging set as the ticket submission channel, to create routing rules that apply only to messaging tickets.
 If you do not specify messaging as the channel, all incoming tickets will have this trigger applied.
 Any triggers with other channels specified (email, for example) that do not include messaging will not fire.